 Did no one tell Tom Morello that the machine is fueled by rage!?

 To Boots Riley, the first-time writer and director of Sorry to Bother You (2018), to “rage against the machine” is to rage against capitalism.
 And, yet, as Camille Paglia says, “Capitalist and artist are parallel types: the artist is just as amoral and acquisitive as the capitalist, and just as hostile to competitors.”
 Because I agree with Paglia, much of what follows from here on out is essentially a long-winded accusation of hypocrisy towards a film that I otherwise enjoyed watching.
-It’s also perhaps worth noting that I also agree with many of the *points* expressed in Boots’ film (yes, I, too, prioritize human dignity over corporate interests); but that this film treats itself seriously as a work of anti-capitalist protest is annoying, not to mention counter-productive — like shrink-wrapping your anti-plastic book in plastic.
+It’s also perhaps worth noting that I also agree with many of the *points* expressed in Boots’ film (yes, I, too, prioritize human dignity over corporate interests); but that this film treats itself seriously as a work of anti-capitalist protest is annoying, not to mention counter-productive — like shrink-wrapping a book on the eco-dangers of plastic …in plastic.
 (The book is titled F**k Plastic: 101 Ways to Free Yourself from Plastic and Save the World.
 Look it up.)

 As a protest film, Sorry to Bother You is enjoyable but not *eye-openly* bothersome, as the title promises, however tongue-in-cheek.
-Let’s not fool ourselves here: today’s film critics are bothered more by the simple, screwball antics of an Adam Sandler comedy than by the pedantically “woke” gestures of socially conscious corporate entertainment, despite the inherent hypocrisy of the latter.
-By satirizing the screwball antics of American capitalism, Sorry to Bother You allows us to simultaneously participate in and self-exonerate from the cardinal sin of simply “having fun.”
-As such, satire is the American Marxist’s strategy to enjoy the spoils of capitalism guilt-free.
+Plus, let’s not fool ourselves here: today’s predominantly liberal film critics are bothered more by the simple, screwball antics of an Adam Sandler comedy than by the pedantically “woke” gestures of socially conscious corporate entertainment, despite the inherent hypocrisy of the latter.
+By satirizing the screwball antics of American capitalism, Sorry to Bother You does the typical hipster thing of secretly unironically enjoying American entertainment while outwardly feigning an ironic distance from the subject matter, allowing us to simultaneously participate in and self-exonerate from the cardinal sin of simply, moronically “having fun.”
+As an ironic gesture that requires no genuine ethical commitment, satire has become the American Marxist’s strategy to enjoy the spoils of capitalism guilt-free.

 Sorry to Bother You is a “socialist-must-see” indie film that “is earning so much money and critical acclaim,” as phrased by the socialist magazine Jacobin.
 The film stars Lakeith Stanfield (Get Out, Atlanta) as Cassius Green — Cash Green, baby — a down-on-life Oaklander who desperately needs a job to forestall eviction from his uncle’s garage.
 An existential lack of purpose and self-worth lead Green to work as a telemarketer for no hourly pay.
 For a humiliating, brief bit of screen-time, Green meekly subsists on commission-only payments, until he realizes he has a gift: a convincingly happy-go-lucky “white voice” (dubbed over by actor David Cross).
 What follows is a quick ascension through the telemarketing ranks at RegelView, much to the chagrin of his low-ranking coworkers, who organize a union protest for better pay, and his activist-artist girlfriend Detroit (Tessa Thompson), who resents Green’s “morally emaciating” high-paying “Power Caller” position that assists in the sale of arms and slave labor for the corporation WorryFree.